dspencej/TornAPIWrapper/.github/CONTRIBUTING.md

 # Pull Request
 1. **Issue:** Before creating a pull request, find an existing or create an issue to contribute towards.
 2. **Code Style:** Follow the existing code style of the project.
-3. **Testing:** Make sure to test your changes thoroughly before submitting a pull request.
+3. **Testing:** Make sure to test changes thoroughly before submitting a pull request.
 4. **Reference Issue:** Include `#issue_number` for the pull request.
+5. **Pull Request:** Submit a clear, concise, and descriptive pull request.

 # Questions?
 Submit a [Q&A](https://github.com/cxdzc/TornAPIWrapper/discussions/new/choose).